smithoss/gonymizer/README.md

 Every time gonymizer checks a value in the SSN column it will look up this value and replace it with the previously anonymized SSN.
 This allows us to map keys between tables.

-**Note 1:** Multiple tables can link back to the user table by simply adding the schema, table, and column names to the parent fields in the map file for the specified column.

-You must also add the parent table itself as a parent when creating a relationship mapping.
+Also make sure to add the parent table itself as a parent when creating a relationship mapping.
 From the example above the same would be true:

 ```